Nusiq/regolith-filters/system_template/README.md

 - `scope_path: str` - a path to JSON file that diefines the scope of variables provided to the template during its evaluation.
 This propery is merged with the scope provided directly in the modified JSON file and with the default scope which is:
-  `{'true': True, 'false': False, 'math': math, 'uuid': uuid, 'AUTO': AUTO, 'Path': pathlib.Path}` where math and uuid are standard python modules, and AUTO is a special value used to mark that the target file should be mapped automatically based on its extension.
+  `{'true': True, 'false': False, 'math': math, 'uuid': uuid, 'AUTO_SUBFOLDER': AUTO_SUBFOLDER, 'AUTO': AUTO, 'Path': pathlib.Path}` where math and uuid are standard python modules, and AUTO is a special value used to mark that the target file should be mapped automatically based on its extension.
+The 'AUTO_SUBFOLDER' is a keyword that works like the AUTO keyword but the generated target path contains the name of the system.
 The default value of this property is `system_template/scope.json`.
   The path is relative to data folder in working directory of regolith.
 - `systems: list[str]` - a list of glob patterns to match the system folders that should be processed.
 The default value is `["**/*"]` which means that